 Re-use Your Coffee Grounds

 If you make your coffee using a filter, french press, espresso machine, or drip, you will likely have a lot of throw-away coffee grounds.
 While this is organic waste, and not bad for the environment, there are savvy ways you can make use of this.
 Coffee grounds are great fertilizers as they contain ingredients that are helpful for healthy plant growth.
 Another creative use for used coffee is to make your own body skin scrub.
 How about putting your old coffee grounds in a jar and storing them in the shower?
 Every few days you can apply some to dry or acne-prone skin areas, just as you would a store-bought skin exfoliator.
+Buying a super-automatic espresso machine can help you reduce coffee waste.

 It Does Not Mean The End Of Takeaway Coffees